TorchedSammy/Promptua/README.md

 - `user.name` - Username
 - `user.hostname` - Hostname of machine

+## Using Premade Themes
+If you do not want to create a prompt on your own, you can look at the [premade themes](themes/) included in this repository.
+These themes can be used by just passing the name to the setTheme function like:
+`promptua.setTheme 'myeline'`

 ## Config
 If needed, you can change the default separator or format for segments, or have configuration for certain providers via the config.